Straw

 Straw is an agricultural byproduct consisting of the dry stalks of cereal plants after the grain and chaff have been removed.
-It makes up about half of the yield of cereal crops such as barley, oats, rice, rye and wheat.
+It makes up about half of the yield by weight of cereal crops such as barley, oats, rice, rye and wheat.
 It has a number of different uses, including fuel, livestock bedding and fodder, thatching and basket making.

 Straw is usually gathered and stored in a straw bale, which is a bale, or bundle, of straw tightly bound with twine, wire, or string.
-Straw bales may be square, rectangular, or round, and can be very large, depending on the type of baler used.
+Straw bales may be square, rectangular, star shaped or round, and can be very large, depending on the type of baler used.

 Uses

 Current and historic uses of straw include: